What is BIOS (Basic Input/Output System)?

 What is BIOS?

-BIOS, or Basic Input/Output System, is software stored on a small memory chip (firmware) on the motherboard, and it is the very first software to run after a computer starts.
+BIOS, or Basic Input/Output System, is software stored on a small memory chip, also known as firmware.
+BIOS is found on the motherboard, and it is the very first software to run after a computer starts.

-The BIOS instructs the computer on how to perform basic functions such as booting and keyboard control.
-The BIOS is also used to identify and configure the hardware in a computer such as the hard drive, floppy disk, optical drive, CPU, memory, and related equipment.
+BIOS instructs the computer on how to perform basic functions like booting and keyboard control; it is also used to identify and configure the hardware in a computer such as the hard drive, CPU, memory, and related equipment.

 Finally, it manages data flow between the computer's operating system (OS) and attached devices.